jtrelfa/WordleAnalysis/README.md

 ## Support
 As of this writing, the code only works in browsers that support the File System Access API (Chrome/Chromium and Edge) https://developer.mozilla.org/en-US/docs/Web/API/Window/showOpenFilePicker

+## Requirement
+The word file should contain 1 word per line.

 ## Usage
 1. Open the html file on your computer.
 2. Click the "Go" button